vikasg603/indigo-app-network-analysis/README.md

     - The Indigo app uses Akamai BMP (Bot Manager Premier) for additional protection, specifically with the `x-acf-sensor-data` header.

 2. **Bypassing Akamai BMP**:
-    - Utilized a modified version of an existing Akamai BMP generator [available here](https://github.com/xvertile/akamai-bmp-generator).
+    - Utilized an existing Akamai BMP generator [available here](https://github.com/xvertile/akamai-bmp-generator).
-    - Achieved a 60% success rate with the modified version.
+    - Modified it more to achieve a 60% success rate.

 ## Tools and Resources Used